What Happens To Ants In Winter?

 If you have carpenter ants in house, it may well be the case that a satellite colony from outside established a new colony within the warm confines of your home.
 Think about it for a second.
 Ants get everything they need in the house with delicious damp wood, food sources, and warmth.
 It’s practically a vacation resort tailored to their every whim!

 It’s important to catch early signs of carpenter ants in the house in order to prevent the full establishment of a satellite colony within your walls, otherwise you could be in for a serious ant problem come springtime.
 At that point, you’ll be wishing ants did hibernate in the winter!

-How Do You Get Rid Of Carpenter Ants And Other Species?
+Best Ways To Get Rid Of Carpenter Ants And Other Species.

 In order to successfully control a carpenter ant infestation, or an infestation of another ant species, you can’t simply remove the ants you can see.
-Instead, you must work with a professional ant pest control company like Terminix Canada to remove ant nests, both the satellite and primary nests.
+Instead, you must work with a professional ant pest control company.
+Terminix Canada removes ant nests, both the satellite and primary nests.

 Ultimately, the worker ants belonging to a carpenter ant colony will continue spawning and tunnelling until the queen is eliminated.
 DIY ant control tactics will only get you so far.
 Why?
 Because locating the precise location of every single satellite and primary nest is incredibly difficult.

 Therefore, you should contact our professionals at Terminix Canada.
-We know what it truly takes to get rid of carpenter ants and other species.
+Whether you need Toronto pest control, Vancouver pest control or help someplace else, we know what it truly takes to get rid of carpenter ants and other species.
 Now you know what happens to ants in winter, trust our team.
 They can protect your home this season and year-round too.
 Offering 24/7 support, learn more about our residential ant control services in Canada today.